 The leaves of the book and the covers then were strung together with a cord, either a cotton cord or one made from the fibre of the niyanda leaf.

 The knife and stylus set here is in fine condition and with obvious age.
-Included is the original leather sheaf into which the three sets slide into.
+Included is the original leather sheaf into which the three tools slide.

 High priests reading from palm leaf books, circa 1900.